 No other vegetable or fruit is more widely used nor consumed than the tomato.
 From pizza to ketchup to sun-dried tomatoes and all in between, the tomato has an infinite number of applications on the dinner table.
 They can even be candied and used in cakes. are a popular Southern dish.

 Tomato Cooking Tips and Hints

-• Rather than sugar, I prefer adding grated carrot to marinara sauce to combat acidity.
+- Rather than sugar, we prefer adding grated carrot to marinara sauce to combat acidity.
 The carrot disintegrates in the sauce and adds sweetness but no hint of carrot flavor.

 - When making a tomato sauce, a quarter teaspoon of baking soda per gallon will also help alleviate acidity.

 - The high acid content of the tomato will naturally slow down the cooking process of some other foods.
 For example, beans cooked with tomatoes added may take up to twenty percent more cooking time than without.

 - Plum tomatoes are best used for sauces.
 Globe, cherry, and grape tomatoes are best for eating raw, although all varieties are good.

 - If your only choice is the mealy, tasteless supermarket fresh tomato, you may well be better off using canned tomatoes in cooked recipes.